Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Important Ingredients in Sourdough Pumpkin Pie

-Eggs: Eggs help bind the custard together in this sourdough pumpkin pie.
+- Eggs: Eggs help bind the custard together in this pie.

 Sourdough Pie Crust

-Homemade sourdough pie crust is part of what makes sourdough pumpkin pie so delicious.
+Homemade sourdough pie crust is part of what this makes pumpkin pie so delicious.
 If you’re looking for the flakiest pie crust, you’ve got to try this sourdough discard version.
-Cold sourdough discard helps keep this pie crust super flaky and tender.
+Cold sourdough discard helps keep this pie crust super flaky and tender and it’s one of the easiest pie crusts you can make – promise!

 What kind of crust do you like?
 Crispy with no soggy bottom?
 Or soft and tender?
 You have a couple options with how you bake the crust depending on how you want your pie to turn out: